phenogit/phenogit.github.io/kit-korner-notes.markdown

         J     special card which says that partner doesn't have the spot card for the signal Make least damaging signal if no suitable card UDCA
-    Standard current count on later plays in a suit Standard current count for discard
+    Standard current count on later plays in a suit after having given suit-preference Standard current count for discard
-    Splitting honors show 0 or 2 higher
+    Lead of king in the middle of the hand asks for upside-down count Splitting honors show 0 or 2 higher

 ##### Opening Leads